 By more than a few accounts he is a living legend with his tireless devotion to Carriacou.
 He helps maintain the port beacons.
 He has been recognized and awarded many times and in fact he was Greanada’s youngest recipient (at that time) of an MBE for environmental work in 1991.
 Oh yes, and he cooks a mean lobster.
 And that is the short story.

-Born in 1960 in Hillsoborough, Carriacou, Cuthbert spent his childhood on the sea, and protecting the beaches and shorelines of Carriacou.
+Born in Hillsoborough, Carriacou, Cuthbert spent his childhood on the sea, and protecting the beaches and shorelines of Carriacou.
 Cuthbert walks Hillsborough beach early every morning picking up garbage, and he admits that the Carricaou schools seem to be more involved in helping to clean the beaches and Sandy Island as well.

 He is a firm believer in teaching what he knows, so he uses every occasion to pass on his knowledge to interested children on how to sail, which at times is challenging with only one boat to share with them.